 It’s more refined and grown up than it was before, but the best news is that it hasn’t lost its tactility and sharpness in the process.
 Even when punting around town the Fiesta feels keen, and threading your way in amongst other traffic is child’s play thanks to the well weighted steering and good visibility.

 Subscribe to evo magazine

 On the motorway the car’s a better prospect than before with a supple ride, even on the ST-Line models with the sports suspension that sits the car 10mm closer to the ground.
 Noise suppression is good and you could easily be forgiven for thinking you’re in a car from a class above.

 Head off the motorway and onto some decent driving roads and the Fiesta is its same old playful self.
-Resistance to understeer has been improved thanks to a lighter, stiffer hollow front anti-roll bar and along with the rest of the changes Ford says this has resulted in a car with 10 per cent more grip than before.
-While that’s difficult to quantify, the Fiesta really does flow well along a challenging piece of road.
+The Fiesta really does flow well along a challenging piece of road too.
 You can tip it into a corner late on the brakes to bring the rear end into play or get your braking over earlier and enjoy the poise and grip as it digs in and powers off up the next straight.

 You can take those factors and then multiply them for the ST, which builds upon its predecessor’s talents.
 It matches super-pointy steering with strong grip, a playful balance and impressive agility, and there’s pretty much the perfect amount of power for a car of this size – as important for romping up straights as it is for pulling the nose straight after an enthusiastically taken turn.